project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/Consuming_Telemetry_Data.md

 ## Prerequisites

-* API key Authorisation
+* Get an API Key to access Sunbird APIs.
+To create an API key, please refer to How to generate a Sunbird API key

-* Authorizing Channel ID / Authorizing user for channel
+* The root organization and users created and their **organsationId** and root organization's **channel** readily available

 * Instrumenting Your App for Telemetry and Analytics

-* Telemetry service is enabled
+* Telemetry service enabled

-* Partner/Content App must send Telemetry as per Using Telemetry SDK to record Telemetry.
+* Partner/Content App must send Telemetry as per Using Telemetry SDK to record Telemetry

 ## Workflow

 The process of streaming and consuming telemetry data uses three core components:
-• Telemetry Policy File: Determines the kind of telemetry data to be generated, at a specified frequency.
+• Telemetry Policy File: Determines the kind of telemetry data to be generated, at a specified frequency

-• Telemetry Encoder: Encapsulates the generated data into the desired format and transfer tothe receiver.
+• Telemetry Encoder: Encapsulates the generated data into the desired format and transfer to the receiver

-• Telemetry Receiver: It is the remote management system that stores the telemetry data.
+• Telemetry Receiver: It is the remote management system that stores the telemetry data

 ### Pulling and extracting data using data exhaust API